-Voting Under Trust Documents for Underlying Securities
+Voting Under Trust Documents for Fannie Mae Securities

-Unless otherwise provided in the trust documents and the related prospectus supplement for a series of certificates, the holders of a specified minimum percentage ownership in the underlying securities may consent to any matter requiring consent under the trust documents for the related underlying securities.
-The trust documents for a series trust, however, do not permit us, as trustee, to vote any underlying securities held in the series trust unless we have received consistent direction from holders of the affected classes of certificates of that series representing at least 51% of the aggregate voting rights of all the affected classes of certificates of that series.
-If the trustee receives the required direction, the trustee will vote the underlying securities in their entirety in accordance with the direction.
+Unless otherwise provided in the trust documents and the related prospectus supplement for a series of certificates backed by Fannie Mae Securities, the holders of a specified minimum percentage ownership in the Fannie Mae Securities may consent to any matter requiring consent under the trust documents for the related Fannie Mae Securities.
+The trust documents for a series trust, however, do not permit us, as trustee, to vote any Fannie Mae Securities held in the series trust unless we have received consistent direction from holders of the affected classes of certificates of that series representing at least 51% of the aggregate voting rights of all the affected classes of certificates of that series.
+If the trustee receives the required direction, the trustee will vote the Fannie Mae Securities in their entirety in accordance with the direction.